 for(var i=0; i

-Have you ever wanted to download and use an image from the World Wide Web on a blog or website?
+Have you ever wanted to download and use an image from the internet on a blog or website?
 If you have, you need to know about copyright laws.
 Explore more about what this important term means!

 English / Language Arts, Practical Life Skills